Total TimePrep: 10 min. Cook: 30 min.

 - 4-1/2 teaspoons Worcestershire sauce

-- 2 pounds cooked shrimp, peeled and deveined
+- 2 pounds peeled and deveined cooked shrimp (31-40 per pound)

-- In a Dutch oven, saute sausage and ham in oil until lightly browned.
+- In a Dutch oven, heat oil over medium-high heat.
+Add sausage and ham; saute until lightly browned.
 Remove and keep warm.
-In the drippings, saute the celery, onion, green pepper and green onions until tender.
-Add garlic; cook 1 minute longer.
-Stir in the tomatoes, thyme, salt, pepper and cayenne; cook 5 minutes longer.
+In drippings, saute celery, onion, green pepper and green onions until tender.
+Add garlic; cook and stir 1 minute longer.
+Stir in tomatoes, thyme, salt, pepper and cayenne; cook 5 minutes longer.

-- Stir in the broth, rice, water and Worcestershire sauce.
+- Stir in broth, rice, water and Worcestershire sauce.
 Bring to a boil.
-Reduce heat; cover and simmer for 20 minutes or until rice is tender.
+Reduce heat; simmer, covered, until rice is tender, about 20 minutes.
 Stir in sausage mixture and shrimp; heat through.
-Yield: 10-12 servings.

 Oh my goodness, this was awesome!
 Every Saturday evening a friend comes over to share dinner with us.....I love to try something new almost every week (the vast majority of the recipes I use come from TOH)....and this was the selection for this this week.
 It got compliments from everyone!
 Such a delicious, smoky flavor.......wonderful!
 We'll be having this many times in the future.
 I made the recipe almost exactly as it appears here except I didn't add the salt.....I did use the two cans of chicken broth, but the dish wasn't too salty.